arijit1/skill-cassette/README.md

 npm link
 ```

 `ctx init` creates `skills/`, `memory/`, config, `.skill-cassette/agent-bridge.mjs`, and a starter GitHub Action in your repo.
-It also runs a quick `doctor` and `scan`, asks what you are working on, then asks whether to generate the handoff and show the next-step prompt.
+It also runs `doctor` and `scan`, then asks whether to generate the handoff and show the next-step prompt.

 Why the saved file exists: it gives you one place to inspect or tweak the handoff before a backend runs.
-Future compaction and persistent memory recovery are intentionally not part of v0; they stay as later work if the repo needs deeper state retention.
+Future compaction and persistent memory recovery are intentionally not part of v1; they stay as later work if the repo needs deeper state retention.
-The shipped CLI and workflow scaffold are Node-based in v0, so non-Node repos may need a custom wrapper or a retargeted workflow entrypoint instead of using the example `npm` / `node` path as-is.
+The shipped CLI and workflow scaffold are Node-based in v1, so non-Node repos may need a custom wrapper or a retargeted workflow entrypoint instead of using the example `npm` / `node` path as-is.

-## v0 scope
+## v1 scope

 - Local-first, read-only recommendations
 - Code and docs workflows